Israel's El Al looks to new planes to reassert dominance

 "In 2020, when we finish replacing all wide-body planes, the average (age) will be six years," Palti told Reuters.
 "The Dreamliner and the replacement of the wide-body fleet will give us a big advantage."

-El Al's fleet issues have been magnified by Israel's 2013 open-skies agreement with the European Union that has allowed more low-cost airlines like easyJet and Wizz Air to operate services to Israel, presenting travellers with a wide assortment of prices, flying times and days, and connections.
+El Al's fleet issues have been magnified by Israel's 2013 open-skies agreement with the European Union that has allowed more low-cost airlines like easyJet (EZJ.L) and Wizz Air (WIZZ.L) to operate services to Israel, presenting travelers with a wide assortment of prices, flying times and days, and connections.

 The past year has also been a particularly punishing one due to a dispute with its 600 pilots, who on average were earning $25,000 a month because of generous overtime and other benefits, which hit the airline's profit margins.